rashad-malik/Rashad_Portfolio/README.md

+# List of projects
+To view the corresponding Jupyter notebook file, click on the hyperlink on the project title.

 ## Dataquest guided projects
 Dataquest's guided projects are an interactive component of their online learning platform.
 These projects offer a hands-on, real-world experience that complements the theoretical knowledge gained on the course.
 This involves work with real datasets, writing code, and solving data-related problems. **Click the headings to view the Jupyter notebook file**.